 The goal here is not to cause you panic or to take away your child’s phone out of fear.
-I want to encourage you to open up the lines of communication with your teen.
+I want to encourage you to open up the lines of communication with your teen so that they are not Teens At Risk.
 Talk with your teen.
 Build their self-confidence so they don’t hide behind their phone and have the risk of being stalked by predators.

 Nancy Jo Sales who wrote American Girls: Social Media And The Secret Lives Of Teenagers, said:

 “Girls use social media in all kinds of ways.
 They use it to have friendships.
 They use it to be playful with each other, to make each other laugh.
 It’s all kinds of things to all kinds of girls.
 But there are these overarching trends that I think are really troubling and I think that parents especially need to become much more involved in talking with them about.”